Sales glossary

 The Definition

 A Unique Selling Point (USP)—sometimes called a Unique Selling Proposition—is the specific factor that differentiates your product or service from its competitors.
-It is the singular reason a prospect should buy from you specifically, rather than the other five vendors in their inbox.
+It is the single most compelling reason for a buyer to choose you over someone else.

-In the academic world, a USP is often treated as a catchy slogan.
-In the real world of outbound sales, it is your tiebreaker.
-It is the answer to the prospect’s ultimate question: "Why should I care?"
+In the context of outbound sales, your USP is the answer to the prospect’s silent question: "Why should I care about this email instead of deleting it?"

 In Plain English